 5. Are the screener questions capturing the participants you need?

-When the type of participant is important to your study, the dry run is a great way to tell if your screener questions are capturing the right demographic.
+When the type of participant is important to your study, the pilot test is a great way to tell if your screener questions are capturing the right demographic.

-Add an additional question to your dry run study that asks participants to describe whatever trait that aligns with the demographic you’re trying to target, such as job title or industry.
+Add an additional question to your pilot test that asks participants to describe whatever trait that aligns with the demographic you’re trying to target, such as job title or industry.

 Continue revising your screener questions until you’re capturing the best demographic for your study.